khrissianjoi/CA208/SoftwareTesting.md

 A developer makes an ERROR → ... and injects a DEFECT into the software → ... and the fault causes software to FAIL.

+<b>Data Flow Analysis</b> concered with how data is used on different paths through code.

+<b>states of data:</b>
+- Undefined (u) The data has no defined value.
+- Defined (d) The data is assigned a value.
+- Referenced (r) The data is used.

+It cannot detect errors, but can identify anomolies. ur-anomaly - An undefined data item is read on a program path. du-anomaly - A data item that has been assigned a value becomes undefined without being used. dd-anomaly - A data item that has been assigned a value is assigned another value without being used in the meantime

 <b>Exit Criteria</b> is to define when to stop testing, such as at the end of a test level or when a set of tests has a specific goal.
 Evaluating exit criteria is the activity where test execution is assessed against the defined objectives.
 Exit criteria should be objective and measurable